Breast Check & Screening London

 What is a Mammogram?

 A mammogram is a simple radiographic examination of the breasts, which aims to locate abnormalities and tumours present in the area.
-The value of this clinical examination has proven to be immense in the fight against breast cancer, since it can locate developing cancerous tumours at an early stage, long before there are clinical findings present.
-Nowadays the examination is performed digitally, a development which has increased the efficiency of the procedure.
+The value of this clinical examination has proven to be immense in the fight against breast cancer since it can identify developing cancerous tumours at an early stage, long before there are clinical findings present.
+Nowadays, the examination is performed digitally, a development that has increased the procedure’s efficiency.

 How is a Mammogram Performed?

 The suggested time for this examination is between the 5th and 12th day of the menstrual cycle, and it lasts for approx. 15 minutes.
 During the investigation, the technician will provide instructions and guide you to position yourself appropriately.
 First, you will have to stand in front of the machine naked from the waist up and with your back straight.
 Next, each breast is placed between two special plates, and at this stage, the breast receives mild pressure for a few seconds.

 In some cases where your breasts are dense, you may experience mild passing pain.
 You will have to hold your breath for a few seconds to achieve the maximum image sharpness possible during the examination.
 Four images are taken, two for each breast, as the investigation progresses.
 Please note that the dose of radiation you receive is minimal and should be considered dangerous for your health under no circumstances.

 How Often Should I Take a Mammogram Test?

 The age at which a woman will begin to be subjected to a mammogram and the examination’s frequency is decided by her gynaecologist and is, of course, dependent on the clinical findings present at an assessment and the patient’s history.

 Are There any Other Methods for Breast Check?